+3. LEARNERS

-3. LEARNERS Learners' awareness of quality and their involvement in HAKA's activities have increased.
+Learners' awareness of quality and their involvement in HAKA's activities have increased.

 HIGHER EDUCATION VOCATIONAL EDUCATION CONTINUING EDUCATION GENERAL EDUCATION

-1) Organisation of , , ming learners and 1) Principles that support the substantive involvement of FOCUS AREAS training/seminars/workshops to raise learners' awareness of quality and prepare them for the role of an assessment expert.
-2) The participation of students in assessment committees and the adoption of accreditation decisions is more effective as a result of greater representation of students in assessment committees, the Assessment Council, and in the development of procedures. to raise learners' awareness of quality and prepare them for the role of an assessment expert.
-2) Both learners and alumni are involved in assessments in the piloting and implementation of how to and how to and how to and how to any the education and how the education and how the education and how the education and how to any the education and how the educatio substantive involvement of students in the planning and implementation of the development activities of general education schools and in quality assessment have been developed and implemented.
-2) Student unions are involved in the development process of quality criteria and the pilot project.
-3) A student-centred approach is applied to both the quality criteria and the evaluation of the results of assessment programmes.
-ACTIVITY INDICATORS ✓ At least one seminar is organised for learners each year.
-Number of participants. ✓ Number of Estonian students in foreign assessments. ✓ Number of students involved in the HAKA Quality Assessment Council for Higher Education (at least 2). organised for learners each year.
-Number of participants. ✓ Number of learners/alumni in assessment committees. ✓ Partic learners In all schools participating in the assessment pilot, students are equal partners in the planning and implementation of development activities as well as in providing feedback.
-Number of student representatives involved in the development of quality criteria and the assessment model.
-In all schools participating in the assessment pilot, students are equal partners in the planning and implementation of development activities as well as in providing feedback.
-Number of student representatives involved in the development of quality criteria and the assessment model.
+FOCUS AREAS Organisation of training/seminars/workshops to raise learners' awareness of quality and prepare them for the role of an assessment expert.
+The participation of students in assessment committees and the adoption of accreditation decisions is more effective as a result of greater representation of students in assessment committees, the Assessment Council, and in the development of procedures.
+Organisation of training/seminars/workshops to raise learners' awareness of quality and prepare them for the role of an assessment expert.
+Both learners and alumni are involved in assessments in the piloting and implementation of the new model of quality assessment.
+Informing learners and contracting entities about how to choose appropriate and high-quality continuing education.
+The interests of learners / contracting entities are represented in the quality assessment of continuing education.
+Principles that support the substantive involvement of students in the planning and implementation of the development activities of general education schools and in quality assessment have been developed and implemented.
+Student unions are involved in the development process of quality criteria and the pilot project.
+A student-centred approach is applied to both the quality criteria and the evaluation of the results of assessment ACTIVITY INDICATORS ✓ At least one seminar is organised for learners each year.
+Number of participants. ✓ Number of Estonian students in foreign assessments. ✓ Number of students involved in the HAKA Quality Assessment Council for Higher Education (at least 2). ✓ At least one seminar is organised for learners each year.
+Number of participants. ✓ Number of learners/alumni in assessment committees. ✓ Implementation of a minicampaign (video, blog, oped) as part of which we give guidance to learners on how to choose training. ✓ Participation of the learners' representative in the Quality Assessment Council for Continuing Education. programmes. ✓ In all schools participating in the assessment pilot, students are equal partners in the planning and implementation of development activities as well as in providing feedback. ✓ Number of student representatives involved in the development of quality criteria and the assessment model. ✓ An assessment tool that measures growth in student awareness of quality in pilot schools.